frankyeh/Brain-Data/index.md

 3. Email your registry entity to frank.yeh@gmail.com and attached your NDA aggreement
 4. We will setup your accesss and inform you.
 Once you restart DSI Studio, you will have access to the restricted folder.
+5. If your registry entity changes, please notify me so that I can update it in the data server.

 ---